 The provider offers its VPN software for Windows, Mac, iOS, Android, and Linux (in beta stage), as well as the SecureProxy browser add-on for Chrome, Firefox, and Opera.

 It is also compatible with third-party connection software, allowing you to install it on additional platforms, such as routers (enabling you to circumvent the limitation on simultaneous connections).

 The Android app has been downloaded over 50,000 times and was last updated on May 12, 2020.
 It has been rated 3.9 (out of 5) by 418 users.
 As for the iOS users, 30 of them gave the app a median rating of 3.8.
 The iOS app was last updated on June 4, 2020, when its designers gave it a brand new UI, dark mode, and fixed some bugs.

 Should you need any assistance, you can find it on the website in the form of setup tutorials, FAQs, and knowledgebase, divided into thematic categories.
-If these sources fail to provide you with an answer you seek, then the next logical step is to reach out to customer support.
-You can do so using email, Wire, Skype, a contact form, or ticketing system, which is reserved for technical/billing support exclusively.
+If these sources fail to provide you with the answer you seek, then the next logical step is to reach out to customer support.
+You can do so using email, Wire, Skype, a contact form, or a ticketing system, which is reserved for technical/billing support exclusively.

 Speed and experience

 As soon as we paid, the confirmation and activation emails arrived instantly.
 We only needed to download the app, enter the credentials, and connected immediately to a server in Amsterdam.
 The server performed marvelously - delivering 40Mbps on a 70Mbps testing connection.